Why does Sensory Processing Matter?

 Many children with sensory processing difficulties have auditory sensitivities that interfere with toilet training.
-Think of the loud echoes, flushing toilet, the hand dryers, etc. Noises that are simply loud to an adult can be piercing to a child with auditory sensitivities.
+Think of the loud echoes, flushing toilets, hand dryers, etc. Noises that are simply loud to an adult can be piercing to a child with auditory sensitivities.

 Tactile sensitivities can interfere with toileting, too!
 Children may dislike the sensation of pooping, wiping, or even sitting on a hard seat.
 If they are under-responsive to touch, they may not realize that they aren’t covering their hand properly with the toilet paper, they aren’t wiping well enough to clean themselves, or that they’ve soiled their clothing.

 Sensory Processing and Body Awareness Needed for Toilet Training

 When our body is able to receive and interpret the signals from our skin, muscles, and joints, we are able to feel and know what our body is doing without looking at it.
 When a child has poor body awareness, it can lead to difficulty coordinating their body to do all of the components that are involved in toileting.
 It is not automatic to feel the urge to go and just go to the bathroom.
 Each step of the task must be thought out and carefully performed, so it is important to be patient.
 It’s hard to know what to do if you can’t feel what you are supposed to feel!